wustho/epy/README.md

 # Using Mouse

-Pretty useful when running `epy` on Termux Android.
+Although mouse support is useful when running `epy` on Termux Android, it’s disabled by default since most people find it intrusive when using `epy` in desktop.
+But you can enable it by setting `MouseSupport` to `true` in config file.

 | Key | Action |
 | --- | --- |